Shared universe: Universes in films

 There are three cinematic universes based on Marvel Comics characters, all set within a different continuity.
 The X-Men film series, beginning with X-Men (2000) and concluding with The New Mutants (2020), was the longest-running superhero film franchise to be set within the same continuity.
-The on-going Marvel Cinematic Universe (MCU), which began with Iron Man (2008), has the most films, as well as multiple TV shows and a separate run of tie-in comics that share the same multiversal continuity.
+The on-going Marvel Cinematic Universe (MCU), which began with Iron Man (2008), has the most films, as well as television series produced by Marvel Television and produced by Marvel Studios, and a separate run of tie-in comics that share the same multiversal continuity.
 Following Disney's acquisition of 21st Century Fox, the X-Men film universe was incorporated into the MCU multiverse.
 Sony's Spider-Man Universe centers on characters related to Spider-Man whose rights are owned by Sony Pictures.
 It has also crossed over with the MCU, beginning with Venom: Let There Be Carnage (2021) and Spider-Man: No Way Home (2021).

 Following the success of the MCU, other studios attempted to replicate its success.
 The DC Extended Universe (DCEU) is a shared universe that encompasses different film franchises based on DC Comics characters, all of them sharing a continuity.
 In 2024, it was replaced by the DC Universe (DCU).

 In horror, Forbes and The Hollywood Reporter described The Conjuring as the first successful cinematic universe after Marvel's universe, and as of 2022 the second most-successful after it.

 Writer/director Kevin Smith created a fictional universe used in several of his films, as well as comics and a television series: the View Askewniverse, which is named for Smith's production company, View Askew Productions.
 The characters Jay and Silent Bob (played by Smith) appear in almost all the View Askewniverse media, and characters from one story often reappear or are referred to in others.
 Recurring characters, settings, and motifs of the View Askewniverse first appeared in Smith's debut film, Clerks, in 1994.

 A cinematic universe consisting of films whose titles are the names of songs by Simon and Garfunkel was proposed and publicly discussed by movie creators in 2017.
 Filmmaker Edgar Wright wrote that the Simon and Garfunkel cinematic universe could begin with his movie Baby Driver and Marc Webb's The Only Living Boy in New York, and Wright suggested creation of a film named So Long, Frank Lloyd Wright.
 Subsequently, other writers, directors, and actors expressed their interest in making films within the universe, such as Rian Johnson: Keep the Customer Satisfied; Lin-Manuel Miranda: Cecilia; Marc Webb and Dwayne Johnson: I Am a Rock.